hellohaptik/HaptikLib-iOS/Integration Guide.md

 A. **Asynchronous (without Loading Screen)**

-1. `[[Haptik sharedSDK] signUpWith: completion:]` takes a `HPSignUpObject` instance and returns a `UIViewController` instance expected to be added on app's navigation stack
+1. `[[Haptik sharedSDK] signUpWith: completion:]` takes a `HPSignUpObject` instance and _on completion_ returns a `UIViewController` instance expected to be added on app's navigation stack
 2. The `UIViewController` instance returned on succesful signup represents the root _Inbox Screen_ of SDK
-3. Completion block is invoked `mainQueue`
+3. The completion block is invoked on `mainQueue`
 4. Using `success` & `error` objects, any analytics / app state update / general housekeeping can be performed

 ```